 If you would like to contact us about this notice, including if you wish to receive further information about any aspect of it, our details are as follows:

-Data Privacy, Thesis Technology Products Ltd., Brooks Green Farm, Brooks Lane, Bosham, West Sussex PO18 8JX, United Kingdom.
+Data Privacy, Thesis Technology Products Ltd. T/A LimbO Products, Brooks Green Farm, Brooks Lane, Bosham, West Sussex PO18 8JX, United Kingdom.

 What personal data we collect and why we collect it